ZHANGJialiHappy/fake-whatsUp/README.md

 ## Running the application

-Both backend and client applications will need to be initialized.
+Client applications will need to be initialized.

-* The backend application runs on http://localhost:3000
-* The client application runs on http://localhost:3001.
+* The client application runs on http://localhost:3000

-Create two separate terminal sessions for doing this. <br/>
+Create a terminal sessions for doing this. <br/>

 Run the client